Machine Learning Model Optimization for Intelligent Edge

 Cisco Internet Business Solutions Group predicts: “50 billion connected devices by 2020”.

-The use cases built around IoT are endless; devices are being used in homes to manage , energy, watering and appliances.
+The use cases built around IoT are endless; devices are being used in homes to manage security, energy, watering and appliances.
 Factories are optimizing operations and costs through predictive maintenance.
 Cities are controlling traffic and applying IoT for public safety.
 Logistics companies are tracking shipments, doing fleet management and optimizing routes.
 Restaurants are ensuring food safety in fridges and deep fryers, retailer are deploying smart digital signage and implementing advanced payment systems — and the list goes on and on.

 To cope with this challenge, “core” or “central” cloud alone cannot deliver services at the scale and expected in this era.
 Rather, support on the edge is going to be needed (in form of a separate cloud instance) to satisfy response time demands and to deliver superior user experience.